LucaGiangregorio93/luca.giangregorio.github.io/content/authors/admin/_index.md

 I am a PhD candidate in Social Sciences in the Department of Political and Social Sciences at the Pompeu Fabra University.

-I combine economics and sociological fields to study the dynamics of labour markets, occupational structural changes, their impacts on income and wage inequalities, and intergenerational income and class mobility.
+I combine economics and sociological literature to study the dynamics of labour markets, occupational structural changes, their impacts on income and wage inequalities, and intergenerational income and class mobility.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Cv_Giangregorio.pdf" "newtab" >}}CV{{< /staticref >}}.